pollfish/ios-mopub-adapter/README.md

 }];
 ```

-Request a RewardedAd from MoPub using the Pollfish configuration params that you provided on MoPub's Web UI (step 2).
+Request a RewardedAd from MoPub using the Pollfish configuration params that you provided on MoPub's Web UI.
 If no configuration is provided or if you want to override any of those params provided in the Web UI please see step 3.

 <span style="text-decoration:underline">Swift</span>